google/oboe/docs/FullGuide.md

 There are two ways to move data in or out of a stream.
 1) Read from or write directly to the stream.
-2) Specify a callback object that will get called when the stream is ready.
+2) Specify a data callback object that will get called when the stream is ready.

 The callback technique offers the lowest latency performance because the callback code can run in a high priority thread.
 Also, attempting to open a low latency output stream without an audio callback (with the intent to use writes)